cqpham28/data-vis-sp25/Project1/Proposal.md

 ## 1. Dataset
 ### 1.1 Description
-**"International Mathematical Olympiad (IMO) Data** is a publicly available dataset recored the World Championship Mathematics Competition for High School students from 1954 to 2024.
+**International Mathematical Olympiad (IMO) Data** is a publicly available dataset recored the World Championship Mathematics Competition for High School students from 1954 to 2024.
 The IMO is held annually in a different country and is taken part in over 100 countries from 5 continents.
 The competition consists of 6 problems and is held over two consecutive days with 3 problems each.

 There are three key data files:
 - `country_results_df.csv`: Aggregated country-level performance data, including team size and medal counts.